Monoclonal Antibody Treatment for Covid-19

 The Healthy Connections team will administer monoclonal antibodies with a one-time intravenous (IV) infusion or subcutaneous injection in some cases.
 The IV infusion involves placing a needle in a vein and gradually sending the medicine through the IV and into the body.
 The infusion takes between 20 and 50 minutes.
 After the IV is removed, patients must wait at least one more hour so health care workers can watch for side effects or negative reactions.
 Intravenous infusion is recommended for patients who have tested positive for Covid-19.
 Subcutaneous injection is recommended for patients who have been exposed to Covid-19 or for whom the intravenous infusion is not otherwise feasible.

 This is not a substitution for the Covid-19 vaccination.
 Call 888-710-8220 to schedule vaccination appointments at your nearest Healthy Connections Community Health Network location.
-Patients can find out if they are eligible by speaking to their Healthy Connections provider by calling our hotline at 479-437-3300.
+Patients can learn more and schedule appointments by speaking to their Healthy Connections provider by calling our hotline at 479-437-3300.
 More information can be found at https://healthy-connections.org/monoclonal.

 Monoclonal antibodies are synthetic versions of the body’s natural line of defense against severe infection — a therapy designed to send reinforcements for the immune system.
 The antibody treatment is meant for Covid-19 patients early in their infection and who are at high risk of getting even sicker, nipping infections in the bud before it puts people in the hospital.
 It can be used for breakthrough Covid-19 cases as well, regardless of symptoms.
 If a person has tested positive within the past 10 days, and they are at risk for getting sicker — like older patients, patients with high blood pressure, diabetes, heart disease, asthma, or obesity — the treatment is available.